pablohdzvizcarra/my-software-developer-career/README.md

 ### Programming Change My Life

+#### Day 1072 Sick

+Today I was worked with a little cold, but all day I have had a sleep, I think that these days we need to relax and rest, well only do a little coding.

 #### Day 1071 Certificates

 The topic of the Certificates it's very big, when you start work with a big companies that have a concern for the security, the sessions starts with certificates authentication, and all services have a great security well I think that this topics are important not only for little applications or enterprises.